Mar Athanasius College of Engineering

 Mar Athanasius College of Engineering (MACE) is a government aided engineering college located in Kothamangalam, Kerala state, India.
-The college is affiliated to the APJ Abdul Kalam Technological University since its inception in 2015.
+The college is affiliated to the APJ Abdul Kalam Technological University.
 The University Grants Commission (UGC) has conferred autonomous status to the institution in 2023.

 One of the five oldest engineering colleges in Kerala and one among the three gov-aided colleges, MACE was established in 1961 under Mar Athanasius College Association, and is approved by the AICTE.
 The college has six departments and two auxiliary departments (Mathematics and Humanities & Science).
 MACE has nearly 151 faculty, 3,050 students and 160 administrative and supporting staff.

 The college provides Bachelor of Technology programs (Civil, Mechanical, Electrical, Electronics and Communication, Computer Science, Artificial Intelligence, Data Science), Master of Technology programs, Master of Computer Applications (MCA) and PhD programs.
 Students are admitted to the various programs from the rank lists published by the state/central Government (KEAM, DTE, GATE).

 The college conducts a techfest called 'Takshak' and an arts and culture fest called 'Sanskriti'.
 The students of MACE are generally referred as MACEians.
 Student level technical clubs are very active in MACE.
 IEEE and ASME students have gained global level recognitions.

 Beautiful campus of MACE occupies over 63 acres of land and is equipped with sports facilities of international standards.
 50 meters swimming pool is a unique facility among them.
 MACE campus is located 1 kilometer from the Kothamangalam city, 30 kilometers from Aluva (AWY) railway station and 36 kilometers from Cochin International airport (COK).